Skip to main content

 3

-• Service (if declared): Docker image → ghcr.io/khal-os/pack-<name>-service:<version>.
+• Service (if declared): CI may publish a Docker image such as ghcr.io/khal-os/pack-<name>-service:<version>.

-• Helm chart (if declared): OCI chart → oci://ghcr.io/khal-os/charts/pack-<name>:<version>.
+• Chart (if declared): CI may publish an OCI chart such as oci://ghcr.io/khal-os/charts/pack-<name>:<version>.

 See Publish your pack for the CI workflow map and failure modes.